gordon-cs/gordon-360-ui/README.md

 ## Known Issues

-- Cannot login to 360 from Edge due to an authentication error that is caused from http request failing to return a token to edge which causes "Invalid Argument" error to be displayed

 - Internet Explorer does not work with 360 and never will due to the fact that IE is too old to support features that 360 currently uses

 - There is a problem with the first login hanging after the backend starts up, this might be due to an authentication error but refreshing is currently the only fix